andreashuber69/net-worth/README.md

 ### Getting Started

-Asset Manager runs in your internet browser but works and feels much like a conventional desktop application.
+Net Worth runs in your internet browser but works and feels much like a conventional desktop application.
 There are no logins, no passwords and your data is only ever stored locally on your computer.

-While the application should work in most recent internet browsers, for privacy reasons it is recommended to install either **Chromium** or **Firefox** and point it to <https://andreashuber69.github.io/asset-manager>.
+While the application should work in most recent internet browsers, for privacy reasons it is recommended to install either **Chromium** or **Firefox** and point it to <https://andreashuber69.github.io/net-worth>.
 Note that I only rarely test the application on other browsers.

 ![Screenshot](screenshot.png)